ecmwf/IonBeam/docs/architecture.rst

   - Source scheduler: publishes trigger commands to data sources on wall-clock-aligned intervals

 Exporters
-  Services that consume built datasets and write them to external systems.
-Each exporter (ECMWF/ODB, ...) runs independently and receives dataset events pushed over its Flight subscription.
+  Services that retrieve completed datasets and write them to external systems.
+Exporters receive dataset notifications through a Flight subscription.

-Built datasets are canonical GeoParquet.
-Each geographic dataset carries a WKB ``ib_geometry`` column tagged with the ``geoarrow.wkb`` Arrow extension and a stable per-observation ``ib_id``, so the files are directly queryable by GeoArrow-aware tools.
-Every platform-synthesized column lives under the ``ib_`` prefix — declared source columns may use any other name.
-A stateless PyGeoAPI server serves the store as an OGC API — Features service, one collection per dataset, with no export step or second copy (:doc:`using-the-data`).
+Built datasets use GeoParquet.
+Geographic datasets include a WKB ``ib_geometry`` column tagged with the ``geoarrow.wkb`` Arrow extension and a stable ``ib_id`` for each observation.
+IonBeam reserves the ``ib_`` prefix for columns it adds; source declarations may use any other name.

 .. mermaid:: architecture-diagram.mmd
   :zoom:

 Solid arrows carry data; dashed arrows carry control events.

-Every component runs with any number of replicas; :ref:`architecture:Scaling` describes the mechanisms.
+The core and supported client services can run with multiple replicas. :ref:`architecture:Scaling` describes the coordination mechanisms and current limits.

 Data Flow
 ---------

 Data flows through four stages:

-1. Data sources call :ref:`flight-interface:Ingest (DoPut)` and stream Arrow RecordBatches with a JSON envelope.
-The ingestion handler validates, normalises, and writes each batch to InfluxDB as it arrives, and publishes coverage claims — each naming the per-window records it delivered rows under — while the stream is still open (:ref:`domain:Coverage Claims`).
+1. Data sources stream Arrow RecordBatches with :ref:`flight-interface:Ingest (DoPut)`.
+The ingestion handler validates each batch and writes it to InfluxDB.
+As data arrives, the handler also publishes the coverage claims used to determine whether a window is ready to build (:ref:`domain:Coverage Claims`).

-2. The coordinator stores each claim for gap analysis and folds its records into their windows' desired sets.
-When a window's content changes, the window is scheduled to build at the moment it becomes worth building: its settle time for a first build, its rebuild debounce for a revision (:ref:`domain:Window Readiness`).
+2. The coordinator stores the claims and checks them for gaps.
+It schedules a first build after the window's settle duration.
+If later data changes an existing build, it schedules a revision after the configured rebuild debounce (:ref:`domain:Window Readiness`).

-3. A builder claims each due window, queries InfluxDB for its observations, writes the dataset to the arrow store, and publishes a ``DataSetAvailableEvent`` that fans out to all subscribed exporters.
+3. A builder claims a due window and queries its observations from InfluxDB.
+After writing the result to the arrow store, it publishes a ``DataSetAvailableEvent`` for subscribed exporters.

 4. Exporters receive the event over :ref:`flight-interface:Dataset Events (DoExchange)`, stream the dataset back with ``DoGet``, and transform it to their target format, such as ODB.
-PyGeoAPI reads the canonical GeoParquet directly instead.

 Worked examples of the window mechanics, including late data and streaming ingestion, are in :ref:`domain:Coverage Claims` and :ref:`domain:Out-of-Order Processing`.